TwinLiteNet+: An Enhanced Multi-Task Segmentation Model for Autonomous Driving: Introduction

-In this work, we introduce TwinLiteNet$^+$, a model tailored for real-time operation with optimal power consumption and hardware resources, proficient in simultaneously segmenting lanes and drivable areas.
-This model demonstrates competitive precision compared to models with similar tasks.
-There are three principal contributions of our research: (1) We present a lightweight Convolutional Neural Network (CNN) model, optimized for low computational cost, consisting of a singular encoder block and dual decoder blocks for drivable area and lane segmentation respectively.
-(2) The model is available in four distinct configurations, each optimizing the trade-off between accuracy and computational efficiency.
-(3) To validate our model's applicability in real-world conditions, we deploy and assess its performance in terms of speed and energy efficiency on a range of embedded devices, including the Jetson Xavier and Jetson TX2.
 The remainder of the paper is represented as follows: We evaluate relevant models in Section \ref{related} to grasp the benefits and drawbacks in the tasks of Drivable Area Segmentation, and Lane Segmentation with Multi-task approaches.
 The proposed TwinLiteNet$^+$ presents an architecture with methods to boost model performance in Section \ref{Propose}.
 In Section \ref{result}, we conduct experiments on the BDD100K dataset, and the results show that our TwinLiteNet$^+$ models outperform on latency and power efficiency.
 In the final Section, we provide some conclusions and future development directions.